Manual Grading

 }

-If the partial_scores column contains a valid value, and there is no value in auto_score_perc or auto_points, the auto-grading points will be computed based on the weighted average of the partial scores.
+, the auto-grading points will be computed based on the weighted average of the partial scores.
 For example, the score above will be computed as 80% (the weighted average between 70% with weight 2, and 100% with weight 1).

 WARNING: note that some elements such as drawings or matrix elements may rely on elaborate partial score values with specific structures and objects.
 When updating partial scores, make sure you follow the same structure as the original partial scores to avoid any problems.
 Changing these values could lead to errors on rendering the question pages for these elements.
-You may find the original partial score structure in the old_partial_scores column.
+You may find the original partial score structure in the old_partial_scores

-Manual grading using the Web user interface
+Manual grading using the Web user interface¶

 The user interface for manual grading is built to encourage a workflow where all submissions for each individual question are graded together, instead of grading one full assessment instance at a time.
 This allows graders to focus on the specific issues associated to one question at a time, and provide more consistent grading across all assessments.
 Individual student submissions are tagged for manual grading if they have manual points assigned to them, or can be manually tagged by course staff.
 Once a submission is graded, the interface advances to the next submission for the same question.